Auto Trader alternatives – the ultimate guide

 You can find top dealers on the Auto Trader website, or you can find a dealer directly.

-Before selling to a dealer, you should make sure that you have all the relevant information about your car ready at your disposal.
-This means your purchase history, service history, and everything that proves you’ve taken good care of your car.
+Before selling to a dealer, you should make sure you have all the information they could want about your car at your disposal.
+This includes:

-You should also have recently valued your car and had it serviced, so you have an understanding of your car’s true worth and the shape it’s in.
+If you’re selling to a dealer, it’s advised you should have had your car recently valued and serviced so you have a proper understanding of your car’s true worth and condition.
 This will help you to assess the offers you get for your car, and give you better negotiating power.

-Speaking of negotiation; since a dealer will be looking to make a margin, you’re unlikely to get an offer as high as your car’s full valuation level.
-So you should bear in mind finding the right kind of dealer for your car.
-You can get a great price from a dealer if you’re selling a car they actually want to buy.
-There’s little point trying to sell a Land Rover to a MINI-franchised dealership, for example, or a nippy city car in a very rural region.
+As dealerships make profit based on margins, it’s unlikely you will get an offer as high as your car’s full valuation level.
+You can try and get the offer price as close to the valuation price as possible by ensuring you’re attending dealerships genuinely interested in your vehicle.
+For example, there’s little point trying to sell a Land Rover to a MINI-franchised dealership, or a nippy city car in a very rural region.

 All car dealers want to sell cars that retail at £10,000 or more for the most margin, so if your car is in good shape, and a highly desirable model in the used marketplace, you have a chance of getting a great price.